Yitzchak Ginsburgh: Israel

 Ginsburgh founded the Chabad house in the Yamit settlement in Sinai, where he lived during the last few weeks before the settlement's destruction by the Israeli government in 1982.

-In 1982, Ginsburgh returned to Kfar Chabad, and was asked by Jerusalem rabbi and philanthropist Yosef Eliyahu Deutch to serve as head of the Shuva Yisra'el Yeshivah on Yo'el Street.
+He returned to Kfar Chabad in 1982, and was asked by Jerusalem rabbi and philanthropist Yosef Eliyahu Deutch to serve as head of the Shuva Yisra'el Yeshivah on Yo'el Street.
 Rabbi Ginsburgh gave frequent classes on a wide variety of subjects, from the exoteric to the esoteric parts of the Torah.
 Many were taped and form a large part of the 15,000 lecture archive of his classes.

-Ginsburgh served as the Rosh Yeshivah of the Od Yosef Chai Yeshivah (then located at Joseph's Tomb) from 1987 until the retreat of the IDF from the Tomb of Joseph in Nablus during the Al-Aqsa Intifada (2001).
+Ginsburgh served as the Rosh Yeshivah of the Od Yosef Chai Yeshivah (then located at Joseph's Tomb) from 1987 until the retreat of the IDF from the Tomb in Nablus during the Al-Aqsa Intifada (2001).
 He also served as the head of a Kollel in the Menuchah Rachel Synagogue in Hebron and as the head of a Kollel in the ancient Shalom Al Yisrael Synagogue in Jericho.
-He currently serves as the president of a number of educational institutes run by his students, including the Torat Chaim elementary school for boys (Jerusalem), the Ya'alat Chen elementary school for girls (Jerusalem), Ma'ale Levonah high school for girls, and the Tom Vada'at Yeshivah in Jerusalem.
+As of 2014, he served as the president of a number of educational institutes run by his students, including the Torat Chaim elementary school for boys (Jerusalem), the Ya'alat Chen elementary school for girls (Jerusalem), Ma'ale Levonah high school for girls, and the Tom Vada'at Yeshivah in Jerusalem.
 He is also president of the Od Yosef Chai Yeshivah since its relocation to Yitzhar.
 In addition, he is the dean of the Torat Hanefesh School of Chassidic Psychology, founded and run by his students.

-Ginsburgh currently lives with his wife in Kfar Chabad.
+Ginsburgh lives with his wife in Kfar Chabad.
 One of his sons is Rabbi Yossi Ginsburgh, the Rosh Yeshivah of Tomchei Temimim Yeshivah in Ramat Aviv.

 Teachings

 Ginsburgh follows Chassidic practices in his teaching style and is proficient in many aspects of Chassidic literature.
 He bases his teachings on Kabbalah and Chassidut and presents them in practical terms, rendering the profound concepts of the original Kabbalistic texts relevant to today's world and presenting them in modern language.
-Although the media has dealt almost exclusively with his two booklets that address politics, the grand majority of his work is of a broader and deeper scope.
-He has written books on Jewish law, Kabbalah, Torah and science, psychology, love, marriage and education.
-He has also published a book addressed to children, named "Anochi Ve'Hayeladim" ("Myself and the Children").
+Although the media has dealt almost exclusively with his two booklets that address politics, the great majority of his work is of a broader and deeper scope.He has written books on Jewish law, Kabbalah, Torah and science, psychology, love, marriage and education.
+He has also published a book addressed to children, named Anochi Ve'Hayeladim ("Myself and the Children").
 Ginsburgh specializes in analyzing modern cultural phenomena in the light of Kabbalah.
 These include psychology, psychoanalysis, homeopathy and economics.

 He has published over 100 volumes of original work in Hebrew and more than 20 in English.
 Some of his books have been translated into French, Russian, Spanish and Portuguese.